 through the grounds.
 More information can be found on the Kensington Palace website.

 After your visit why not take a short stroll through Hyde Park to Harrods and enjoy afternoon tea.
 An experience you won't forget in a long time!

 The Tower of London - William the Conqueror's great keep - has dominated London since the early years of the Norman Conquest.

 It has housed garrisons of armed men, kings and queens, the royal treasury, wild beasts, prisoners and traitors.

 These days - apart from all manner of exhibitions - the Tower of London also houses the Crown Jewels.
 And if you always wanted to know what Her Majesty wears when she opens parliament ... here's your chance to find out.

-To turn a visit to the Tower into one of your most memorable days out in England, why not combine it with a sightseeing cruise on the River Thames and a tasty lunch?
-Check here for dates, prices and availability.
+To turn a visit to the Tower into one of your most memorable days out in England, why not combine it with a sightseeing cruise and dinner on the River Thames?

 Windsor has been a royal home for over 900 years.
 And situated only a short drive (or train journey) from London it's an ideal destination when planning days out in Engalnd.